SciTools/iris/docs/iris/src/userguide/loading_iris_cubes.rst

 content will only be loaded later, as it is needed.
 This is referred to as 'lazy' data.
 It allows loading to be much quicker, and to occupy less memory.

-For more on the benefits, handling and uses of lazy data, see :doc:`"Real and Lazy Data" </whitepapers/real_and_lazy_data>`.
+For more on the benefits, handling and uses of lazy data, see :doc:`Real and Lazy Data </userguide/real_and_lazy_data>`.

 Constrained loading